monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 It cannot be decided by code alone.

 #### 3. Quantify the contribution of each path to observed disparities.
+Measure how much each path contributes to the overall disparity.

+> _Example findings:_
+> - Employment history pathway → 40% of disparity
+> - Income pathway → 25%
+> - Part-time proxy pathway → 20%
+> - Direct discrimination → 15%

+This tells you which mechanisms matter most.
+Without this step, you might overcorrect small effects and ignore major ones.

 #### 4. Focus interventions on problematic paths while preserving legitimate paths.